Well-Worded Press™

 --------------------------------------------

-Liked the preview?
+Liked the sample?
 Welcome to the Mechanized world!
 Consider joining our newsletter or preordering a copy.
-As always, thanks for reading!
+Thanks for reading!